eAdded/FireJS/README.md

         unknown: String    //files imported in pages other than [js,css] go here.
 Make sure you use a webpack loader for these files, default : "<%=UNKNOWN=%>"
     },
     pages: {
-        _404: String       //404 page
+        _404: String       //404 page, default : 404.js
     }
 }
 ```
-> **Note** This project is in a very early stage, with incomplete docs and un tested blocks.
+> **Note** This project is in a very early stage, with rapidly changing codebase.
 Do not use for production.